Resumo

 How do I know when to replace my track chains and rollers?

 The best way is through a professional undercarriage inspection program (like CTS) that uses ultrasonic tools to measure wear against manufacturer specifications.
-Visually, key indicators include sprocket teeth becoming sharp and hooked, roller flanges wearing thin, and track links showing significant scraping or scalloping.
+Visualmente, key indicators include sprocket teeth becoming sharp and hooked, roller flanges wearing thin, and track links showing significant scraping or scalloping.
 Another sign is when the track chain has "stretched" to the point that the track adjuster is at its maximum extension and can no longer maintain proper tension.

 What's the difference between a single and double flange roller?